-Respected by his clients for his practical, business-oriented advice, John has expertise in all aspects of domestic and international tax planning.
+Clients turn to John for his practical and business-oriented advice on all aspects of domestic and international tax planning.

 He works closely with leading private and public companies, as well as pension funds, sovereign wealth funds, private equity firms and Crown corporations, on corporate reorganizations, mergers and acquisitions, and corporate finance matters.
 He frequently consults on cross-border transactions, structuring non-resident investment into Canada and outbound investment by Canadian multinationals.
 John also advises high-net-worth individuals on a wide variety of taxation matters.

 In addition to his tax planning practice, John represents taxpayers in tax audit matters and in disputes with the Canada Revenue Agency and provincial taxation authorities, and acts as counsel in tax litigation matters before the courts.

 A frequent speaker at tax conferences and contributor to various tax publications, John is particularly well-regarded for his thought leadership on the tax and legal issues surrounding financial technology and the budding blockchain industry.

 Acting as Canadian tax counsel for Nutrien Ltd. and its subsidiary, Potash Corporation of Saskatchewan Inc., in Nutrien's offer to exchange all outstanding publicly held notes of PotashCorp and Agrium Inc. for new notes to be issued by Nutrien.

 Acted as co-counsel to Airbus SE, a European leader providing tanker, combat and transport aircraft, as well as a global leader in aeronautic, space and related services, in its divestiture of Vector Aerospace Holding SAS to StandardAero Aviation Holdings, Inc.